• Skip to primary navigation

 Delicious cheese egg sausage casserole with broccoli on a white plate with a silver plated fork on the side.

-Crumbled breakfast sausage combined with ooey-gooey cheesy goodness from cheddar cheese, broccoli, and red peppers for a veggie combo to bring amazing flavor which makes a hearty breakfast.
+Pork sausage combined with eggs, cheddar cheese, broccoli, and red peppers for a delicious combo to bring amazing flavor which makes a hearty breakfast.

-A delicious slice of an egg casserole on a white plate.
+Sausage and egg casserole sliced on a plate.

 Jump to: